My Short Trips in Johor Bahru ,Malaysia

 From Singapore to Kluang, Johor Bahru

-Take a bus 170 from Singapore to Larkin terminal in Johor Bahru
+Take bus 170 from Singapore to Larkin terminal in Johor Bahru

 Take an Express bus from Larkin to Kluang